odeysseuss/numen/docs/matrix/03-BasicOperations.md

 - ***Parameters***
     - `mat1`: First matrix operand
     - `mat2`: Second matrix operand
-    - `mOut`: Output pointer
+    - `mOut`: A new matrix that is the result of element-wise addition of mat1 and mat2

 - ***Return Value***
-    - *A new matrix that is the result of element-wise addition of mat1 and mat2*
+    - `int`: Error code

 - ***Example***
 ```c